← orga.cat

 It isn't great (it is very unstable), but it is simple and can work OK for simple tasks such as splitting videos or changing audio tracks.
 For just splitting media files though, LosslessCut (see below) should be considered.

-On Mac, the bundled QuickTime player works reasonably well for spliting videos into shorter clips).
+On Mac, the bundled QuickTime player works reasonably well for splitting videos into shorter clips).

 LosslessCut